CenturyLinkCloud/PublicKB/Cloud Application Manager/Troubleshooting/cloud-application-manager-non-admin-error.md

 For billing purposes, only a CenturyLink Cloud account admin is able to approve Azure usage charges.
 We assume non-admins have not been given high-enough permissions to be able to approve those charges.
 Therefore, if a non-admin attempts to create a new Azure Customer, you will see the following exception message.

 "Thank you for your interest in gaining access to Integrated Azure.
-A centuryLink Cloud account administrator for your account as the ability to provide access to you.
+A centuryLink Cloud account administrator for your account has the ability to provide access to you.
 Please visit https://www.ctl.io/knowledge-base/accounts-&-users/user-permissions/ to learn how to locate your account administrator."

 ![Cloud Application Manager Error: Non-Admin Setting Up a Provider](../../images/cloud-application-manager-error2.png)